 In 1981 Swiecki was named president of the then three-year-old lake association, a position he held for the next 40 years.
 Having discovered the cause, Swiecki rallied the association’s members to consider an appropriate response.
 Their options were limited and fraught with some personal risk.

 The Lake Michigan salmon fishery was a smash with fishermen, who stood shoulder to shoulder in the fall along the Platte and other Lake Michigan rivers casting into waters thick with huge fish.
-Fishing associations joined charter captains and allied hotel and recreation groups to actively supported the DNR’s new fishery.
+Fishing associations joined charter captains and allied hotel and recreation groups to actively support the DNR’s new fishery.
 They made it clear to Swiecki that changing the DNR’s production practices, which they feared would lower the catch, was not appreciated.

 Swiecki and his allies were undeterred.
 They prepared for a legal fight.
 Swiecki turned for help to Jim Olson and Frederick Dilley, two of the state’s top environmental lawyers, and to Dr. Raymond P. Canale, a University of Michigan aquatic ecosystems specialist.